separateurCreated with Sketch.

 But towards the end of the century, images of the Sacred Heart underwent a dramatic shift from focusing on the heart itself to displaying it with the figure of Jesus, according to scholar David Morgan.

 This new development is exemplified in by the small painting of Jesus with His Sacred Heart in the Church of the Gesu in Rome in 1767 by Pompeo Batoni.
-In the painting, Jesus is wearing a red tunic with a blue cloak wrapped on his shoulders—traditional colors signifying His Passion, or humanity, and His royalty or divinity, respectively.
+In the painting, Jesus is wearing a red tunic with a blue cloak wrapped on his shoulders — traditional colors signifying His Passion, or humanity, and His royalty or divinity, respectively.
 He is holding His heart out to the person viewing the image, almost as some sort of invitation.

-As art historian Jon Seydl puts it, it “engages the beholder in a deeply personal exchange that stands outside space and time.
+As art historian Jon Seydl puts it, the painting “engages the beholder in a deeply personal exchange that stands outside space and time.
 Christ’s outward gaze, locking eyes with the beholder, cements this relationship” (quoted by David Morgan in the Sacred Heart of Jesus: The Visual Evolution of a Devotion, 16).

 Batoni’s style remained influential into the 19th century, even as other artists made two significant modifications.
 In both, the heart has moved from Jesus’ hand to His chest.
 In one version, He is pulling back His outer clothing to reveal the Sacred Heart.
 In the other, He is pointing to it, according to Morgan.